 The home department for this student will be Environment and Society in the Quinney College of Natural Resources at Utah State University (USU) in Logan, Utah.
-The student will pursue a Ph.D. in Human Dimensions of Ecosystem Science and Management with an emphasis in natural resource and environmental policy.
-All iUTAH fellows have the opportunity and are expected to work in an interdisciplinary, cross-institutional research team that includes researchers from USU, the University of Utah, and several other Utah universities.
-Full doctoral research fellowship support for a qualified student on this project is initially guaranteed for 3 years at a rate of \$20,000 per year (plus a full tuition award), with expectations and opportunities to pursue supplemental funding from internal and external sources in future years.
+The position is open to either a Ph.D. or M.S. student with an emphasis in natural resource and environmental policy.
+Criteria for review of applications includes academic background, policy-related interests and/or experience, and familiarity with water in the western United States or more specifically in Utah.
+All iUTAH students have the opportunity and are expected to work in an interdisciplinary, cross-institutional research team that includes researchers from USU, the University of Utah, and several other Utah universities.
+Assistantship support for a qualified student on this project is initially guaranteed for 1.5 years at \$20,000 per year (plus a full tuition award), with expectations and opportunities to pursue supplemental funding from internal and external sources in future years.

 Prospective students should contact Dr. Joanna Endter-Wada for more information (joanna.endter-wada@usu.edu).
 Please include a current resume, statement of research interests, and names of three references with your inquiry.
-Application deadline is February 1, 2014.
+Position is slated to be filled by January 2016.